ARM-software/acle/main/acle.md

 arithmetic intrinsics.
 As these intrinsics are in the user namespace, an implementation would not normally define them until the header is included.
-When `__ARM_FEATURE_FP16_SCALAR_ARITHMETIC` is defined to `1`, the header file is available in a normal unannotated function.
+When `__ARM_FEATURE_FP16_SCALAR_ARITHMETIC` is defined to `1`, the header file is guaranteed to be available.

 ``` c
   #ifdef __ARM_FEATURE_FP16_SCALAR_ARITHMETIC